redcross/dcsops/INSTALL.md

     $ curl -fsSL https://gist.github.com/mislav/055441129184a1512bb5.txt | rbenv install --patch 2.1.2

-3. Open seeds.rb and edit the username and password in the last code block of that file.
+3. (Optional) Open seeds.rb and edit the username and password in the last code block of that file.
 The last few lines of seeds.rb create an example / test user.
 You're welcome to use those creds locally, but will definitely want to change them for any production use.
 Be sure not to store real creds in seeds.rb!

+   Note: If you do not change your username and password, see below Default username: admin
+   Default password: test123

+4a.
+Run rails c in project directory and assign your number to admin or any other responder account

+   $ rails c
+   $ responder = Roster::Person.find_by_last_name 'Admin_User'
+   $ responder.sms_phone = [YOUR NUMBER]
+   $ responder.save

+4b.
+Still in rails c, assign your cell carrier.
+    To see all the list of carriers already in the database, run:
+      $ Roster::CellCarrier.all
+    List of all carriers already installed:
+        Alltel
+        AT&T
+        Boost Mobile
+        Sprint
+        T-Mobile
+        US Cellular
+        Verizon
+        Virgin Mobile

+    Get your carrier:
+        $ carrier = Rooster::CellCarrier.find_by_name([NAME OF CARRIER])
+    Example:
+        $ carrier = Rooster::CellCarrier.find_by_name("AT&T")

+    If your carrier is not in the list, do this:
+        $ carrier = Roster::CellCarrier.create(:name => [NAME OF CARRIER], :sms_gateway => [SMS GATEWAY FOR CARRIER])
+    Example:
+        $ carrier = Roster::CellCarrier.create(:name => 'Verizon', :sms_gateway => '@vtext.com')

+    Now associate the carrier to  your account (perhaps admin) like this: responder.sms_phone_carrier = carrier
+        responder.save

-4. Run `./bin/setup` in the project directory
+5. Run `./bin/setup` in the project directory

    If you see an error about `capybara-webkit`, check your version of `qmake`.
 You may want to follow the suggestion